Alcohol and Other Drugs

 Marijuana, also known as, weed, pot, cannabis, or dope - is the dried flowers, leaves, stems, and seeds of the cannabis plant.
 There are over 100 cannabinoids (compounds), the most common being tetrahydrocannabinol (THC) and cannabidiol (CBD).

-The brain is still developing until the age 25-30, and can have negative effects:
+The brain is not fully developed until the age of 25-30, and using marijuana can have negative effects on the developing brain:

 OPIOIDS